zProKZy/Introduce/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I used to minecraft server dev and Mythicmobs scripter, and now I started studying Game Developer </p>
+<p align="left">I used to minecraft server dev and Mythicmobs scripter, and now I started studying to be Game Developer </p>

 - ✨ I'm studying and coding.
 - 💻 I’m currently learning C# to be Gamedev.